-The 519 is committed to the health, happiness and full participation of the LGBTQ community.
+The 519 is committed to the health, happiness and full participation of the LGBTQ2S community.
 A City of Toronto agency with an innovative model of Service, Space and Leadership, The 519 is a charitable, non-profit organization that operates a community centre in the Church and Wellesley neighbourhood of Toronto, Ontario.
 The 519 strives to make a real difference in people’s lives, while working to promote inclusion, understanding and respect.

 Who do I contact for more information?